OptimisticTrousers/word-reminder/README.md

 - Allows users to import and export a CSV file of words
 - Has a mobile app and chrome extension
 - 97%+ test coverage for the chrome extension, mobile app, and server with end-to-end tests for critical features
+- Includes a comphrehensive CI/CD pipeline with GitHub Actions.

 ## Download